 Experience might cost a little more upfront but can make you more money in the long run.
-An experienced content writer will drive traffic to your site.
+A professional and experienced expert writer will drive traffic to your site.

 Some sites need a mix of experts and generalists.
 Generalists are writers who can quickly turn around a product description that doesn’t require a deep well of specific knowledge.
 Or they could write blogs that don’t need much technical expertise.
-A generalist wouldn’t cost as much as a niche writer.
+Meanwhile, experts will maintain your

 It’s important not to assume that an expert writer is as good as an expert content writer.
 An expert writer might know how to describe a product or service in rich layers, but it doesn’t mean they know how to position a story so that users will search it out.
 The story has to be exciting and with keywords in the right places to drive traffic.
 Attracting new users to your site should always be the goal.

 The most accessible place to find your experts is a freelance platform like PowerPublish.
 Before you hire a writer, you can search for an expert that matches your needs.
 You can also view a profile to review their previous work and see other similar companies where their work has been published.

 Always have a dialog with your writer before making a hire.
 Make sure what they write about fits your needs or that they can figure out what is required to generate a compelling post.
 Hiring is always the tricky part of figuring out this piece of the puzzle.